nana-hedgav/Day-1/README.md

 Hello this is my first assignment of Digistar Class Hacker Backend -4 Hard Skill Day 1: Introduction to Node Package Manager

-npm Exercise: Publish to npm Package

-In this exercise,  learn how to publish  own package to the npm registry.
-Publishing  package allows others to use  code and contributes to the open-source community.
-It’s a great way to share projects, libraries, and tools with a wider audience.

-Objectives
-By the end of this exercise,  be able to:

-Create a simple Node.js module.
-Prepare the module for publishing.
-Publish the module to the npm registry.
-Manage and update  published package.
-Prerequisites
-Before  start, make sure  have:

-A working Node.js and npm installation.
-An npm account.
-If  don’t have one,  can create it by running npm adduser in  terminal.
-Steps to Publish  Package
-Create  Module: Start by creating a new directory for  module, then create the JavaScript file containing  module's code.

-Set Up package.json: Use npm init to create a package.json file that contains metadata about  package, such as its name, version, and description.

-Write  Code: Implement the functionality of  module and export it using module.exports.

-Login to npm: Make sure  are logged in to  npm account using npm login.

-Publish  Package: Run npm publish to publish  package to the npm registry.

-Update  Package: If  make changes to  module, update the version in package.json and run npm publish again to publish the updated version.

 Example Code
 In this example, I'll create a module that provides simple arithmetic operations.